davidrg/ckwin/README.md

         cd kermit/k95
         mk.bat

-This should leave you with a number of binaries in the dist subdirectory, the most interesting being:
+This should leave you with a number of binaries in the current directory, the most interesting being:

 * cknker.exe   - Console version of C-Kermit for Windows